tc39/proposal-ses/README.md

 responsible for integrating separate isolated pieces also should be empowered to selectively connect them in controlled ways to each other, or to unconfined objects that selectively grant constrained access to sensitive operations that confined code would not otherwise have the power to do.
+(TODO defensive consistency)

 This is in deliberate contrast to sandboxing strategies, which aim to simply partition a piece of subsidiary code from its host, without considering the